bananatag/bananatag-api-php/README.md

 ```
 ### Request Limit
 The API is limited to 1 request a second.

-###API Authentication:</h4>

-To authenticate a request you must include an authorization header including your auth id and request signiture in base64 encoding.
-To create the request signature you must first create a data string containing all request parameters.
-Then using your secret access key provided on sign up, calculate the HMAC of the data string using the HMAC-SHA1 algorithm.

-#### Authentication flow

-Desired Request: api/v1/tags?start=2013-10-20&end=2013-11-30

-**Step 1**: Create Data String
-* Data String = start=2013-10-20&end=2013-11-30

-**Step 2**: Generate Signature using HMAC-SHA1 Algorithm
-* Using 'hex' encoding
-* Using secret access key as the HMAC key
-* Using generated data string as HMAC message

-**Step 3**: Authorization Header:
-* authorization: base64('your AuthID' : 'generated HMAC')

 ###API Endpoints
 To view a list of available endpoints please visit the REST API section of your Bananatag account found under the Resources tab.